papsti/macpan-workshop/syllabus.md

 The [companion material](#materials) will describe how to use the following techniques to calibrate observed data using trajectory matching.

+* Recovering parameter values by calibrating to data simulated from the model being calibrated.
+This is a useful sanity check.
 * Relate simulations of specific model variables to observed versions of those variables.
 * Model over-dispersion using the negative-binomial distribution.
 * Manipulate optimizer settings when troubleshooting lack of convergence.